Smith Child Health Outcomes, Research and Evaluation Center

-Faculty and research staff of the Smith Child Health Center engage in extramurally and philanthropically supported research to advance knowledge about the natural history, biological, psychological, social and environmental causes of common and prominent child health problems.
-The program also partners with many community-based organizations and engages with policymakers to translate evidence into effective clinical and public health interventions and policy.
-In addition, in partnership with the Division of Advanced General Pediatrics and Primary Care at Lurie Children’s, the Smith Child Health Center trains the next generation of child health professionals and researchers with its interdisciplinary, collaborative public health-aware approach to investigation in a fellowship program that sponsors its trainees to acquire master’s-level training in research.
+Faculty and research professionals of the Smith Child Health Center engage in extramurally and philanthropically supported research to advance knowledge about the natural history, biological, psychological, social and environmental causes of common and prominent child health problems.
+Our research is used to inform patients, families, communities, health system leaders, and policymakers.
+Much of our program evaluation work is conducted in partnership with the Patrick M. Magoon Institute for Healthy Communities and community-based organizations as evidence is translated into clinical and public health interventions.
+In addition, the Smith Child Health Center works in partnership with the Division of Advanced General Pediatrics and Primary Care at Lurie Children’s to train the next generation of child health professionals and researchers with its interdisciplinary, collaborative, and public health-centered approach to investigation in a fellowship program that sponsors its trainees to acquire master’s-level training in research.

 About the Center